Reception Trip to Old MacDonalds Farm

 Year 1 Trip to the Gruffalo Trail

 On Tuesday the 15th and Wednesday the 16th of November four very excited Year 1 classes and their teachers set off for Thorndon Country Park in Brentwood Essex – Home to the Gruffalo Trail.
 In topic Year 1 have been studying Enchanted Woodlands and this was the perfect opportunity to see seasonal change in action.
 On arrival we were greeted by fantastic rangers who provided the children with a very thorough safety talk about all the different dangers they might encounter in the forest.
 As we started the trail the children couldn’t believe that we didn’t have to stick to the paths and the rangers took us on an exciting cross country adventure.
 The children were in awe of the impressive scenery particularly enjoying the trees towering above their heads and seeing beautiful red, yellow, orange and brown leaves falling from them.
 In addition to finding all of the different animals on the Gruffalo trail, children explored the habitats of Owl, Mouse, Fox and Snake and enjoyed jumping around in puddles pretending to be woodland creatures.
-A massive thank you to Mrs Gallimore, Miss Keene in the office and all our extra helpers on the day who made this trip possible!
+A massive thank you to Miss Keene in the office and all our extra helpers on the day who made this trip possible!

 Year 5 and 6 Visit London Zoo